Teng-Jui Lin

 Community Service at UC Berkeley

-Undergradate Liason - CBE Graduate Students Mentoring Undergraduates Program,
+Undergradate Liaison - CBE Graduate Students Mentoring Undergraduates Program,

 Mentor - Disabled Students’ Program,